Skip to main content

 • Note that Thailand may begin to tax foreign income remitted into the country with effect from January 1, 2024

-Sri Lanka - AVOID, just recovering from a financial crisis
+Sri Lanka - AVOID, improving but still recovering from a financial crisis

 • Low living costs, but likely to rise in real terms as the country develops